OctopusDeploy/docs/docs/deploying-applications/adding-steps.md

 ![](/docs/images/5671696/5866114.png "width=500")

-## Adding an updated version of a community step template
+## Adding an updated version of a community step template {#Addingsteps-Addinganupdatedversionofacommunitysteptemplate}

 Sometimes updates are available for step templates.
 In this case, you will notice the step template has an option to update the step.
 If you select update, this will take you to the community step details with the option to update the latest version of the step template.
 Community step templates can also be updated in the library as needed.